WOMEN RESEARCHERS IN HUMANITIES AND SOCIAL SCIENCES (WoRiHSS)

 Six universities that participate in this project are as follows: (1) University of Pretoria (SA) ; (2) University of Johannesburg (SA); (3) University of Zululand (SA); (4) Oulu University (FIN); (5) Hagga-Helia University (FIN) and (6) Sheffield Hallam University (Britain).

-I would like to thank the Dean of the Faculty Arts, Prof MA Masoga for granting the UNIZULU Team: Prof AT Nzama, Prof IO Ezeuduji and Dr GS Nkosi the opportunity to attend the project kick-off meeting which was held at University of Haaga-Helia UAS, Porvoo & Helsinki, Finland on 4-6 February 2020.
+I would like to thank the Dean of the Faculty Humanities and Social Sciences, Prof MA Masoga for granting the UNIZULU Team: Prof AT Nzama, Prof IO Ezeuduji and Dr GS Nkosi the opportunity to attend the project kick-off meeting which was held at University of Haaga-Helia UAS, Porvoo & Helsinki, Finland on 4-6 February 2020.

 The focus of the meeting was on the introduction to the project and its work packages, pedagogical approaches of partner universities, networking, industry presentations and ended with a field trip to Suomenlinna island off Helsinki.
 Each participating University is responsible for delivering a specific work package (WP) of the project.